lemmonation/APNE/README.md

-## Generalized Neural Graph Embedding with Matrix Factorization
+## APNE

-This project contains code related to the paper "Generalized Neural Graph Embedding with Matrix Factorization".
+This project contains code related to the paper "Enhancing Network Embedding with Auxiliary Information: An Explicit Matrix Factorization Perspective".
-G2-EMF is a graph/network embedding method that can incorporate the structure information, content information and label information simultaneously in an unsupervised manner, i.e., without leveraging downstream classifiers.
+APNE (Auxiliary information Preserved Netork Embedding) is a graph/network embedding method that can incorporate the structure information, content information and label information simultaneously in an unsupervised manner, i.e., without leveraging downstream classifiers.
-G2-EMF outperforms unsupervised baselines from 10.1% to 34.4% on the node classification task.
+APNE outperforms unsupervised baselines from 10.1% to 34.4% on the node classification task.
 Details can be accessed [here](https://arxiv.org/abs/1711.04094).

 ### Requirements